Unboxed-Software/solana-course/content/token22-metadata.md

 4. the `LENGTH_SIZE` and `TYPE_SIZE` constants from the `@solana/spl-token` library - these are sizes associated with mint extensions that are usually added with the call `getMintLen`, but since the metadata extension is variable length, they need to be added manually
 5. the metadata pointer data (this will be the mint's address and is done for consistency)

-Note: There is no need to allocate more space than what is necessary.
-The `createUpdateFieldInstruction` will automatically reallocate space and charge the payer accordingly to accommodate new data!
+Note: There is no need to allocate more space than what is necessary if you're anticipating more metadata.
+The `createUpdateFieldInstruction` will automatically reallocate space!
+However, you'll have to add another `system.transfer` transaction to make sure the mint account has enough rent.

 To determine all of this programmatically, we use the `getMintLen` and `pack` functions from the `@solana/spl-token` library: